 Soccer at LCS is generally offered to students in grades 6-8 who are interested in interscholastic competition.
-Our teams compete in the Busline League which includes 20 schools in mid-coast Maine extending from Woolwich to Searsport.
+Our teams compete in the Busline League which includes 22 schools in mid-coast Maine extending from Woolwich to Searsport.
 Athletes are expected to be available to practice and play five or occasionally six days per week throughout the regular season.
-The Busline League sponsors tournaments at the conclusion of the regular season in each sport.
-All teams are invited to participate in the tournaments and a champion is crowned.
-The league also promotes good sportsmanship by awarding banners to the schools that are recognized by their opponents to be outstanding representatives of their school and community.
+Players may also run Cross Country; talk to your coach before registering.

 All players must register through this site.
 Call 207-357-6017 for assistance.

 [Oct 14 2021] Lynx prevail over Vikings in a hard fought battle

 Lincolnville and Searsport combined to produce a real barn burner in their playoff game on Thursday, October 14th, at the LCS pitch.
 Both sides battled throughout the game, and it was still tied at three each with 2 minutes left to play.
 Ultimately the LCS booters prevailed, but it was a very near run thing.